saham/InAppPurchase/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+Below is how you can add InAppManager to your app.

 1. Just add IAPManager.swift to your prohject
 2. Fetch Produts as soon as possible.
 We recommend the following in `AppDelegate.swift`